Matter In Our Surroundings

 Particles of matter are very small

 Particles of matters are very small.
-They cannot even seen using a simple microscope.
+They cannot be even seen using a simple microscope.

-When a tea spoon of salt is dissolved in one or two litre of water, every drops of that water taste salty.
+When a teaspoon of salt is dissolved in one or two litre of water, every drop of that water tastes salty.
+It happens because a teaspoon of salt contains numerous particles of salt.

-When few drops of dettol are mixed in water, whole water gives the smell of dettol.
+When few drops of dettol are mixed in water, the whole water gives the smell of dettol.
 Even after diluting this dettol mixed water, it gives the smell of dettol.
+It happens because of numerous particles of detool.

 This proves that particles of matter are very small.